 I have to attend a meeting that I can’t miss

-You can use this excuse for both social and professional engagements.
+You can use attending meetings as excuses to get out of plans for both social and professional engagements.
 Not only does it show that you are responsible and organized, but it also allows you to avoid the awkwardness of having to come up with a convincing reason you can’t make it.

 I am already engaged in another plan

-Whether you need to skip out on a family outing or a night out with friends, pretending that you already have other plans can be a great excuse.
+Whether you need to skip out on a family outing or a night out with friends, pretending that you already have other engagements can be a great excuse to cancel plans.